ajaysommi/ajaysommi/README.md

 ## 👋 Hi, I’m Ajay!

-I am an enthusiastic and dedicated software development student currently studying at the University of Florida.
+I am an enthusiastic and dedicated computer science student currently studying at the University of Florida.
 As an incoming third-year student, I have a solid foundation in computer science principles and hands-on experience with various programming languages and tools.
 My passion lies in creating efficient, innovative, and user-friendly software solutions.

 ## 🎓 Education